cageq/knet/README.md

 ## Build
 need c++17 supported compiler to compile it.

-It is a headonly library, basically you can copy all files to you project and use it. (need fmt lib or use headless version)
+It is a headonly library, basically you can copy all files to you project and use it.

 ## build samples